maosan132/twitterCapstone/README.md

 Capstone Project of the Ruby on Rails Curriculum in Microverse.

 The project is about creating an MVP of a Twitter like app with the implementation of the main functionalities.
+In this current project, I wanted to bring the idea of a book opinion app, where anybody can share his toughts about any book.
+Anybody can follow other users.
+Any user can edit his basic info.

 - Users log in only with username (proper authentication was not a requirement)
   - Before a user logs in they can only see the Log in/Sign up page